New Soviet man

-Will the new socio-economic system reproduce itself in the structure of the people's character?
-If so, how?
-Will his traits be inherited by his children?
-Will he be a free, self-regulating personality?
-Will the elements of freedom incorporated into the structure of the personality make any authoritarian forms of government unnecessary?

 New Man

 The Soviet man was to be selfless, learned, healthy, muscular, and enthusiastic in spreading the communist Revolution.
-Adherence to Marxism–Leninism, and individual behavior consistent with that philosophy's prescriptions, were among the crucial traits expected of the New Soviet man, which required intellectualism and hard discipline.
+Adherence to Bolshevism, and later Marxism–Leninism, and individual behavior consistent with those philosophies' prescriptions, were among the crucial traits expected of the New Soviet man, which required intellectualism and hard discipline.
 He was not driven by crude impulses of nature but by conscious self-mastery, a belief that required the rejection of both innate personality and the unconscious, which Soviet psychologists therefore rejected.

 He treated public property with respect, as if it were his own.
 He should regard himself as being Soviet (culturally, ethnically, and linguistically) rather than Russian, Ukrainian, Belarusian, or any of the many other people and cultures found in the USSR.

 His work required exertion and austerity, to show the new man triumphing over his base instincts.
-Alexey Stakhanov's Komsomolskaya Pravda, October 15, 1988 record-breaking day in mining coal caused him to be set forth as the exemplar of the "new man" and the members of Stakhanovite movements tried to become Stakhanovites.
+Alexey Stakhanov's record-breaking day in mining coal caused him to be set forth as the exemplar of the "new man" and the members of Stakhanovite movements tried to become Stakhanovites.

 This could also be a new woman; Pravda described the Soviet woman as someone who had and could never have existed before.
 Female Stakhanovites were rarer than male, but a quarter of all trade-union women were designated as "norm-breaking."
 For the Paris World Fair, Vera Mukhina depicted a momentual sculpture, Worker and Kolkhoz Woman, dressed in work clothing, pressing forward with his hammer and her sickle crossed.

 Alexander Zinoviev put forth the satirical argument that a new kind of person was indeed created by the Soviet system, but held that this new man - which they call Homo Sovieticus - was in many ways the opposite of the ideal of the New Soviet man.